 Additions & Substitutions

-Vegan: a bit more complex but use vegan butter, and use a flax egg (1 tbsp flax + 2.5 tbsp water, mixed and let sit for 5 minutes to form a gel) in place of the chicken egg.
-Make sure to use a vegan chocolate too if you need.
+• Vegan: use plant-based butter, and use a flax egg in place of the chicken egg.
+Make sure to use a vegan chocolate too.

 Oatmeal cookies with chocolate and sea salt